 John Knowles published the novel 15 years after attending Philips Exeter as a boarder from West Virginia.
 He fell in love with the place, later writing, “The great trees, the thick clinging ivy, the expanses of playing fields, the winding black-water river, the pure air all began to sort of intoxicate me.”

 Historic Exeter, N.H., is also featured in the A Separate Peace, as is New Hampshire’s Salisbury Beach.
 The nearby towns of Portsmouth and Dover, N.H., also appeared in another sort of coming-of-age film: the 1962 production of Lolita.

 A later made-for-TV version of A Separate Peace was filmed in Toronto, Canada.

 We already gave Amistad to Connecticut, so we decided to select Mr. North as Rhode Island’s historic movie set.
 Thornton Wilder wrote the novel on which the 1988 film is based.
 Mr. North starred Anthony Edwards, Robert Mitchum and Lauren Bacall.

-If you’re wondering, the Colony House in Newport appeared in Amistad as the appellate court and Marble House as Queen Isabella’s palace.
-Rosecliff Mansion appeared as the White House dining room.
+If you’re wondering about which Newport mansions served as historic movie sets, the Colony House appeared in Amistad as the appellate court.
+Marble House served as Queen Isabella’s palace, and Rosecliff Mansion appeared as the White House dining room.